 Since ejectives are not a significant factor in Sino-Tibetan languages, we move on to a discussion to uvulars, again starting with Indo-European.
-To begin, it is remarkable that among the Indo-European languages with this type of sound are exactly in Ossetic and Armenian, which, thus, do not only replicate one particular class of sounds of Caucasian languages, but rather have similar consonant inventories as Caucasian languages more generally, as Caucasian langauges are saliently characterized by rich systems of both ejectives and uvulars.
-Klimov (1965), Catford (1977) and Chiribka (2008) indeed noted that both ejectives and uvulars are areal features of the Caucasus; however, the wider proliferation of uvulars in Northern Eurasia has led Tuite (1999) to question the possibility of using these as area-defining features (cf. also Colarusso [1988]2016).
-Nevertheless, the uvular inventories of Caucasian languages is usually larger by far than those of other European languages (Chiribka 2008: 47-48).
-While the decision whether uvulars in the Caucasus can or cannot be considered a contact-induced areal feature is a matter for specialists to decide, here, we wish to note that also in the mountain of the Hindu Kush there are higher than expected frequencies of uvulars in Indo-European languages when compared with the cross-linguistic average (Liljegren 2017: 121).
-Contact with the prestigious Persian language, which has an uvular, is a relevant factor for the occurrence of uvulars in Indo-Aryan languages of the Hindu Kush, where they occur in Perso-Arabic loanwords as a “prestige pronunciation” (Liljegren 2017: 121) – indeed, in some but not all Indo-Aryan languages uvulars thus having a somewhat marginal status, and also in other Indo-Aryan languages, the contrast between velar and uvular stops is not always strongly established (Tikkanen 2008: 253).
-However, as is the case with ejectives in Ossetic, they are more deeply entrenched in the phonological inventories of languages from the northern part of the Hindu Kush region, where they are also found in native vocabulary (Liljegren 2017: 121).
+To begin with, it is remarkable that among the Indo-European languages with this type of sound are exactly in Ossetic and Armenian.
+These languages, thus, do not only replicate one particular class of sounds of Caucasian languages, but rather have similar consonant inventories as Caucasian languages more generally, as Caucasian langauges are saliently characterized by rich systems of both ejectives and uvulars.
+Klimov (1965), Catford (1977) and Chiribka (2008) all noted that both ejectives and uvulars are areal features of the Caucasus; however, the wider proliferation of uvulars in Northern Eurasia has led Tuite (1999) to question the possibility of using these as area-defining features (see also Colarusso [1988]2016).
+Nevertheless, the uvular inventories of Caucasian languages is usually larger, by far, than those of other European languages (Chiribka 2008: 47-48).
+While the decision whether uvulars in the Caucasus can or cannot be considered a contact-induced areal feature is a matter for specialists to decide.
+Here, we wish to note that also in the mountains of the Hindu Kush, there are higher than expected frequencies of uvulars in Indo-European languages, when compared with the cross-linguistic average as represented in Maddieson’s (2013c) WALS chapter (Liljegren 2017: 121).
+Contact with the prestigious Persian language, which has a uvular, is a relevant factor for the occurrence of uvulars in Indo-Aryan languages of the Hindu Kush, where they occur in Perso-Arabic loanwords as a “prestige pronunciation” (Liljegren 2017: 121).
+Indeed in some but not all Indo-Aryan languages, uvulars have a somewhat marginal status.
+Note also that in other Indo-Aryan languages, the contrast between velar and uvular stops is not always strongly established (Tikkanen 2008: 253).
+However, as is the case with ejectives in Ossetic, they are more deeply entrenched in the phonological inventories of languages from the northern part of the Hindu Kush, where they are also found in native vocabulary (Liljegren 2017: 121).
 Tracing the history further back, the Persian uvular itself, while having internal sources, earlier received a major “boost” in frequency and functional load through the massive influx of Arabic loanwords (Bijankhan 2018).
 Here, we can trace aspects of the genesis of the areal-typological uvular belt from northwest Africa to Central Asia which Tikkanen (2008) describes to individual language contact events.
 Uvular consonants, especially rhotics, however, are also prominent in many languages of Europe.
-Again, the history of this phenomenon is contact-induced: uvular articulation of the rhotic originated in the Parisian dialect of French in the 17th century, and, as is the case for the Hindu Kush, spread as a prestige phenomenon from there first to the metropolitan centers of other countries (and thereby across language boundaries) and from there further down the line (Trudgill 1974).
-While, of course, the literature review is selective and there are cases, like Turkic and Mongolic, where uvulars arose apparently entirely from internal sources through the phonologization of an originally allophonic variation in the context of back vowels that still persists in some languages (Tikkanen 2008), the present-day distribution of uvulars is strongly influenced by areal factors, and language contact seems to have played a significant role in its genesis.
+Again, the history of this phenomenon is contact-induced: uvular articulation of the rhotic originated in the Parisian dialect of French in the 17th century, and, as is the case for the Hindu Kush, spread as a prestige phenomenon from there; first to the metropolitan centers of other countries (and thereby across language boundaries) and from there further also to more rural areas(Trudgill 1974).
+While of course this literature review is selective, and there are cases including Turkic and Mongolic, where uvulars arose apparently entirely from internal sources through the phonologization of an originally allophonic variation in the context of back vowels that still persists in some languages (Tikkanen 2008).
+Note however, that the present-day distribution of uvulars is strongly influenced by areal factors, and language contact seems to have played a significant role in its genesis.